iugwuanyi/JS_metagenome-astrobio/Scripts/README.md

 Below is a list of all software packages used for metagenome sequence analyses  <br />
 * Trimmomatic v0.39 <br />
 * Kaiju v1.8.2 <br />
+* MEGAHIT v1.2.9 <br />

 Metagenome sequences were trimmed with [Trimmomatic](https://github.com/usadellab/Trimmomatic) using the trim_sequence.sh script.
 After trimming, sequences were taxonomically profiled with [Kaiju](https://github.com/bioinformatics-centre/kaiju) using assign_taxonomy.sh script.
+In order to generate draft genomes (bins), metagenome sequences were assembled into contigs with MEGAHIT v1.2.9 using the assemble_metagenomes.sh script.
+Samples from individual springs (active and relic springs) were co-assemled to maximize the recovery of genomes